friggstad/grade-summarizer-403/README.md

 Your Kattis password (it will not be saved anywhere).
 Put quotes around it (may not be necessary unless you have certain characters like a slash).

 * \<coursefile\>:
-One of cmput398.txt or cmput403.txt, depending on which version of the course you are registered in.
+One of cmput303.txt or cmput403.txt, depending on which version of the course you are registered in.

-* \<project-grade\> OPTIONAL:
+* \<seminar-score\> OPTIONAL:
 Only for 403 students.
+Given as a score between 0.0 and 10.0.
+If not provided, a value of 0.0 will be used by default.

+* \<project-score\> OPTIONAL:
-Given as a score between 0.0 and 20.0.
+Only for 403 students.
+Given as a score between 0.0 and 15.0.
 If not provided, a value of 0.0 will be used by default.